GenomicAI/mars/README.md

 ```

 #### `mars-call.sh`
-This utility will support to execute variant call tools in a convenient manner.
-However this also supports limited number of options and you can use adbavced options through `mars-run.sh` by reffering the documentations.
+This utility facilitates running variant-calling tools.
+It also supports limited options; use `mars-run.sh` for advanced options, following the tool’s documentation.

 ```
 ./mars-call.sh -h
 Program : mars-call.sh